 - Commits a crime;

 - Takes any action that casts doubt on whether his or her continued national-security eligibility is clearly consistent with the interests of national security;

 - Misuses U.S. government property or information systems.

-A Frequently Asked Questions document from the ODNI is available for download here, along with a SEAD 3 employer toolkit.
+A Frequently Asked Questions document from the ODNI is available, along with a SEAD 3 employer toolkit.

-The full text of SEAD 3 is available here for download as a PDF file.
+The full text of SEAD 3 is available as a PDF file.

 Employees and supervisors will be required to take training on these requirements.
 Failure to comply with the requirements could result in an unfavorable security determination and/or administrative actions

-DLA employees and contractors should direct any questions to the local DLA Intelligence security office.
+DLA employees and contractors should direct any questions to their local DLA Intelligence security office.